include cooperative skills; appropriate body language; self-awareness skills

 Promoting student success beyond the core curriculum.

-Nine essential skill areas directly impacted by visual impairment.
+Nine essential skill areas directly impacted by blindness and visual impairment.
 Students require specialized tools and strategies delivered through direct instruction and collaborative support from a qualified Teacher of Students with Visual Impairments.

 Recreation and Leisure Skills

 include motor skills; using adaptive sports equipment; developing hobbies.